A1-Triard/dyn-context/README.md

 # dyn-context

-This crate provides simple mechanism for lifetimes and generics safely erasing.
+This crate provides simple mechanism for safely erasing of 1) lifetimes, 2) generics, and 3) function arguments.

 1. Erasing lifetimes.